chtoucas/Narvalo.NET/docs/Issues.md

   * Check `TargetFrameworkVersion`.
   * Do we really need to use `ToolsVersion="14.0"`?
   * Force `MininalVisualStudioVersion` in the solution files?
-- Build scripts:
-  * OpenCover & Gendarme: move the core logic from PSake to MSBuild.
-  * Should I call Rebuild before Package?
-  * Should I call Rebuild before the analysis tasks?
 - Solution-level packages are no longer supported.
 Currently, we can use `make.ps1 restore`, we still need an update task.
   * [GitHub Issue](https://github.com/NuGet/Home/issues/522)